szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 8 - Trees and Tables/treesAndTables.md

 JTree tree = new JTree(model);
 ```

-The TreeModel however is an interface and not a class, therefore we must construct our own data model that implements the interface.
+The TreeModel however is an **interface** and not a class, therefore we must construct our own data model that implements the interface.

-It is also possibel to use a **DefaultTreeModel** that takes a TreeNode element (also an interface) as part of its constructor.
+It is also possible to use a **DefaultTreeModel** that takes a TreeNode element (also an interface) as part of its constructor.
 This model is a **DefaultMutableTreeNode**.

-The **DefaultMutableTreeNode** holds a **user object** that can basically be anything that will end up being displayed by the JTree.
-The tree itself will render the user objects for all the nodes.
+The **DefaultMutableTreeNode** represents an individual entry in a tree.
+It also holds a **user object**, that can be anything that will end up being displayed by the **JTree**.

+The **DefaultMutableTreeNode** are added together to create a tree structure.
+The root of this tree is then passed to the **JTree** instance so it can render the tree with all the nodes.

 The basic way to create a JTree would be to -